olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_24.md

 ax + by = c
 ```

 Our first task is to convert each hailstone to this form, and then model our system as a system of lines and apply the correct algebraic formulae.
+Then, checking that:

+ * There is a collision
+ * The collision occurs in the test area
+ * It does not happen in negative time (the past)

+If all of these are true, these pair of hailstones should be counted.

 ## Part 2

+For part 2, we are asked to find a position and velocity such that this new hailstone collides with every hailstone.

+I do not know how to approach this problem.

 ## Improvements